karmi/retire/README.markdown

 Any other parameters you provide to the `import` method are passed down to the `paginate` method.

 Are we saying you have to fiddle with this thing in a `rails console` or silly Ruby scripts?
 No.
-Just call the included _Rake_ task on the commandline:
+Just call the included _Rake_ task on the command line:

 ```bash
     $ rake environment tire:import CLASS='Article'